Sid Smith front page

 Lonely perhaps,

-Who stops a while and asks
+Who stops and asks

-About the road you’ll shortly take –
+About the road you’ll shortly drive –

 But, fond of the young,